 Since the results aren't permanent, mineral wrap advocates say it is a process you'll need to do periodically.
 Determining just how often to undergo a wrap depends on what results you're looking for.
 According to one spa, it's possible to wrap two to four times in one day if you need fast results for a special event, such as a wedding.
 It also recommends that its clients get a wrap once or twice a week until his or her goals are achieved, and then return for maintenance a few times a year [source: Slender Smiths].

 If you're looking to drop a few inches, body wraps definitely aren't a long-term or inexpensive fix, and they do have risk factors, but they are a popular way to achieve fast results.
-If you'd like further details on getting mineral body wraps, see the links and articles listed on the next page.
+If you'd like further details on getting mineral body wraps, see the links and articles listed below.